-The Cairns SkyRail Cableway terminal is easily reachable in around 15 minute drive from Cairns.
+The Cairns SkyRail Cableway terminal is easily reachable in around 15-minute drive from Cairns.
 Additionally, a variety of local shuttle bus companies run transfers to and from Cairns to the terminal, making both self-drive and public transport options available.
-While “your miles may vary” with how much you enjoy Kuranda itself, with the SkyRail the highlight is very much the journey rather than purely the destination – and it’s one of the most unique journeys of its kind in Australia, making it another Cairns essential.
+While your miles may vary with how much you enjoy Kuranda itself, with the SkyRail the highlight is very much the journey rather than purely the destination – and it’s one of the unique journeys of its kind in Australia, making it another Cairns essential.

 Location: 30km from Cairns, QLD

-If you’re a tourist to Cairns who is, somewhat ironically, wanting a slightly “less touristy” island exploration option than Green Island, then Fitzroy Island can make for perhaps a more ideal choice.
-With a reputation as more of a place for locals than visitors, Fitzroy Island provides a solid all-round island destination with plenty of activities that’s also quite accessible from Cairns.
+If you’re a tourist to Cairns who is, somewhat ironically, wanting a slightly less touristy island exploration option than Green Island, then Fitzroy Island can make for perhaps a more ideal choice.
+With a reputation as more of a place for locals than visitors, Fitzroy Island provides a solid all-around island destination with plenty of activities that’s also quite accessible from Cairns.

 This larger size and additional distance from Cairns also means that the population of snorkellers is far less dense than on Green Island, making it easier to get that feeling of escapism that marine exploration is supposed to provide.
-Fizroy Island is quieter and more of a true “getaway”, which is what many choose Tropical North QLD for in the first place.
+Fitzroy Island is quieter and more of a true getaway, which is what many choose Tropical North QLD for in the first place.